2018 Birds of the UBC Okanagan Campus Calendar

 "We're thrilled to be able to combine birding and photography into a fundraising activity that benefits our students," says Lalonde, adding that it has been so popular, the wildlife calendar may very well become an annual tradition.

-The new calendar is now $20 while the photographers’ coverage is significantly greater: Birds of the UBC Okanagan Campus 2017 Calendar shows a vast array of the winged ones seen across campus—all 516 acres (209 hectares) of it.
-That includes photos of bluebirds huddling near by the daycare area, a blackbird and a swan at Robert Lake and a grosbeak at the pond.
-The others can be seen all over campus.
+The new calendar is now $20 while the photographers’ coverage continues to grow.
+Birds of the UBC Okanagan Campus 2018 Calendar shows a vast array of the winged ones seen across campus—all 516 acres (209 hectares) of it.
+That includes photos of bluebirds chicks huddling together, juvenile Great Horned Owl as he dozes through the day in the pines surrounding Redwing Pond and a rare appearance on campus by a Swainson's Hawk.

 Equipped for Avifauna